-On Pentecost we celebrate the coming of the Holy Spirit into the world, come to live with all those who follow Jesus.
-Jesus told his followers what it was going to be like, to have the Holy Spirit in the world.
+On Pentecost the Holy Spirit came into the world to live with all those who follow Jesus.
+Jesus told his followers what it was going to be like, having the Holy Spirit in the world.
 He said,

-When the Spirit of truth comes, he will guide you into all the truth; for he will not speak on his own, but will speak whatever he hears, and he will declare to you the things that are to come.
+when he, the Spirit of truth, comes, he will guide you into all truth.
+He will not speak on his own; he will speak only what he hears, and he will tell you what is yet to come.
 (John 16:13)

 How does this seem to you?
 Suppose I substituted the name of a person, like for instance “Charlie” for the Spirit.
 Jesus would have been saying something like,

 I’m going to send Charlie to help you tell what’s true and what’s not.
 He’s not going to give you his own opinion, but he’ll tell you just what I tell him to say.

 It seems to me that Charlie would be a really handy person to know, and somebody I’d like to call on from time to time.